GeorgeFedoseev/DeepSpeech/README.md

 ```
 Done!
 We are now inside training docker container.

-## Define alphabet alphabet.txt
+## Define alphabet in `alphabet.txt`
 All training samples should have transcript consisting of characters defined in `data/alphabet.txt` file.
-In this repository alphabet.txt consists of space character, dash character and russian letters.
+In this repository `alphabet.txt` consists of `space character`, `dash character` and russian letters.
 If sample transcriptions in dataset will contain out-of-alphabet characters then DeepSpeech will throw an error.

 ## Generate language model (using KenLM toolkit and generate_trie under the hood)
 Run python script with first parameter being some long text file from where language model will be estimated (for example some Wikipedia dump txt file)